ChristianBergler/FIN-PRINT/README.md

 ## General Description
-FIN-PRINT is a fully automated, multi-stage, deep learning framework for killer whale individual classification, composed of multiple sequentially ordered machine (dee) learning sub-components and with the aim to automatize and support the analysis of killer whale photo-identification data.
+FIN-PRINT is a fully automated, multi-stage, deep learning framework for killer whale individual classification, composed of multiple sequentially ordered machine (deep) learning sub-components and with the aim to automatize and support the analysis of killer whale photo-identification data.
 At first, object detection is performed to identify unique killer whale markings (dorsal fin and saddle patch).
 In a second step, all previously detected natural killer whale markings are extracted to equally sized and square images.
-The third and next step involves a data enhancement procedure by filtering between valid and invalid markings of previous outputs.
+The third and next step involves a data enhancement procedure by filtering between images including valid and invalid natural markings of previous outputs.
 The fourth and final step performs multi-class individual classification in order to distinguish between the 100 most commonly photo-identified killer whales.

 FIN-DETECT, the deep-learning-based killer whale detection network, is used first to extract the respective image regions of interest.
 FIN-EXTRACT, the image extraction software, extracts 512 x 512 large sub-images, based on the previous detections.
 VVI-DETECT, a binary-class Convoluational Neural Network integrates the mentioned data enhancement procedure by filtering inappropriate sub-images.
 FIN-IDENTIFY, also a Convolutional Neural Network, addressing mulit-class classification for killer whale individual recognition.
-All modules, requried software libraries, file- and data-structure, network training, and final model evaluation are described in detail within the subsequent guidelines.
+All modules, the requried software libraries, file- and data-structures, network training configurations, and final model evaluation scenarios are described in detail within the subsequent guidelines.

 ## Reference
 If FIN-PRINT is used for your own research please cite the following publication: FIN-PRINT a fully-automated multi-stage deep-learning-based framework for the individual recognition of killer whales